Graduate Application Information

 The application must be submitted online.
 Supporting materials include the following:

 - Graduate Record Examination (GRE) aptitude scores (sent directly from ETS).
 The GRE code for the University of Florida is 5812 and for the Food Science and Human Nutrition Department is 0107.
-The scores must be sent to both the University and the Department.
+The scores must be sent to the University, not the Department.

 - Complete official transcripts.
 Direct admission to our Master of Science programs requires a minimum undergraduate GPA of 3.0 (4.0=A) over the last 60 credits (junior and senior years).
 A 3.0 average in science courses is essential.
 Send an original copy to both the Registrar’s office and the department.